Dammit John! Everything you recommend is fantastic how am I supposed to get anything done!?

 Nerdfighter, sousaphone player, blogger, ukuleleist, critical reader, singer, mild anglophile, seattleite, language nut.

 Stuff I like (all)

-- Anonymous asked:im so sorry to burden you with my problems. ive got perscription drugs at my disposal and im feeling suicidal. i dont see the point of living or breathing or trying when all it brings is pain and i feel so selfish and so hopeless. please talk me down?
+- Anonymous said:im so sorry to burden you with my problems. ive got perscription drugs at my disposal and im feeling suicidal. i dont see the point of living or breathing or trying when all it brings is pain and i feel so selfish and so hopeless. please talk me down?

 oh man uh